Inhomogeneous conformal field theory out of equilibrium: Introduction

 As applications of our non-equilibrium recipe, we derive the following exact analytical results: \begin{enumerate}[leftmargin=2.4em, label={(\roman*)}]

-\item The full time evolution of expectations of the form in \eqref{cO_j_product} for the densities and currents associated to heat and charge transport.
+\item The full time evolution of expectations of the form in \eqref{cO_j_product} for the densities and currents associated with heat and charge transport.

-\item Correlation functions of the form in \eqref{cO_j_product} for components of the energy-momentum tensor and the $\textnormal{U}(1)$ current as well as for any primary field.
-In particular, fully explicit expressions for current-current correlation functions for any inhomogeneous CFT and 2-point fermion correlation functions for the inhomogeneous local Luttinger model.
+\item Correlation functions of the form in \eqref{cO_j_product} for components of the energy-momentum tensor and the $\mathrm{U}(1)$ current as well as for any primary fields.
+In particular, fully explicit expressions for current-current correlation functions for any inhomogeneous CFT and two-point fermion correlation functions for the inhomogeneous local Luttinger model.

-\item The thermal and electrical conductivities $\ka_{\textnormal{th}}(\omega)$ and $\s_{\textnormal{el}}(\o)$ as functions of frequency $\omega$.
+\item The thermal and electrical conductivities $\ka_{\mathrm{th}}(\omega)$ and $\s_{\mathrm{el}}(\o)$ as functions of frequency $\omega$.